ntuscds/scds-academics-website/docs/academics/resources/index.md

 ### [Course Guide](./course-guide)
 - Information about assessments and grading
 - Tips for lectures and tutorials
-- Guide to scheduling your courses effectively
-- Recommendations for electives and specializations

 ### [STARS Guide](./stars-guide)
 - How to navigate the course registration system